You must have a co-op work permit if your program requires work, such as a UBC co-op, internship, or practicum to complete your program requirements.

-If you are not sure if your work is required for your academic program, please consult an Academic Advisor from your faculty or your graduate program advisor.
+If you are not sure if your work is required for your academic program, please contact an Academic Advisor from your faculty or your graduate program advisor.
 You will need a letter from your faculty or program to apply for a co-op work permit.
 Learn more about UBC co-op programs.

 If you are eligible for the temporary policy allowing you to work off campus more than 20 hours a week between Nov 15, 2022, and Dec 31, 2023, and your co-op placement will finish during this period, you might be exempt from a co-op work permit.
 Review the FAQ for important eligibility details.